slater-lloyd/bank_game/README.md

 ## Bots:
 Playing alone is no fun.
 I've added a few bots to try your luck with.
 There are some that implement a certain strategy to maximize their earnings, others that play randomly, and one that implements a Q Learning algorithm.
 The Q Learning bot can be trained and played against for a difficult challenge.

+## Run:
+Use command: "python3 main.py" to run the game.
+It will give a list of tags to create a version of the game with opponents or for ML training.